Debbie Abrahams MP (Oldham East and Saddleworth)

 Kelly Tolhurst MP (Rochester and Strood)

-Kelly is a Conservative Party politician in the UK.
-She is the Member of Parliament for Rochester and Strood, a largely industrial seat in north Kent situated alongside the River Medway, and is championing the nightingale.
-Before entering politics Kelly was a marine surveyor with her own business.
-Kelly is now Parliamentary Under-Secretary for Transport.
+Kelly Tolhurst is the Conservative Member of Parliament for Rochester and Strood, a largely industrial seat in north Kent situated alongside the River Medway.
+Kelly is championing the nightingale, a UK Red List bird that has an iconic song and is local to her constituency.

 “Recently I had the pleasure and honour of becoming the RSPB’s Nightingale Species Champion, given the importance of our local habitat to their existence and which is sadly under threat.
 In late 2015, the species was listed on the UK Red List meaning now more than ever greater protection is needed.”View Species